Regulations of the Finnish Financial Ombudsman Service (FINE)

 Art.
 10 Annulation of examination and dismissal of the case without examination of its merits

-The FINE Bureau and the Complaints Boards are entitled to dismiss the dispute without examination under the following circumstances:
+FINE is entitled to dismiss a dispute being processed in the Bureau or the Complaints Boards without examination under the following circumstances:

-- the customer has failed to seek solution of the issue through a direct contact with the service provider
+- the customer has failed to first seek resolution of the issue through direct contact with the service provider

-- in a banking or securities case, the complaint was received by FINE later than two years from the last contact of the customer with the service provider regarding the issue at hand
+- in a banking, investment, mutual fund or crowdfunding case, the complaint was received by FINE later than three years from the time of appearance of the error or defect that the complaint is based on

-- the same dispute is being or has been examined by a court of law or the Consumer Complaints Board, the Traffic Accident Board or similar out-of-court dispute resolution body
+- the same dispute is being or has been examined by a court of law or the Consumer Complaints Board, the Traffic Accident and Patient Injury Board or a similar alternative dispute resolution body

 - the dispute does not involve a monetary or other financial interest

 - the dispute is unfounded or motivated by a wish to cause intentional harm

 - the reliable resolution of the dispute would call for oral evidence, a party to the dispute has behaved in a threatening manner, or the nature of the dispute would otherwise seriously hamper the efficient operation of FINE.

 Art.
 11 Decision-making and voting